astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Replaces occurrences of a specified substring in the name of the lowest-level folder containing the file at the given path, and outputs a new path with the modified folder name.
+Replaces occurrences of a specified substring in the name of the lowest-level folder containing the file referenced by the given path, and outputs the modified path.

 ##### Returns

-true if the folder name was successfully modified and a new path was generated; otherwise, false.
+true if the folder name was successfully replaced and the new path was generated; otherwise, false.

 ##### Parameters